 Rutherford thought that the particles would fly straight through the foil.
-However, he found that the path of the particle would be shifted or deflected when passing through the foil.
-This is due to the fact that like charges repel each other.
+However, he found that the particle’s path would be shifted or deflected when passing through the foil.
+This is because like charges repel each other.

 How did Rutherford’s experiment affect our world?

-Rutherford’s experiment provided us with a better, more practical understanding of matter.
+Rutherford’s experiment gave us a better, more practical understanding of matter.
 The experiment provided conclusive evidence against previous conceptions of matter and provided a new model consistent with the facts.

 Why gold foil is used in Rutherford experiment?

 Gold foil is used because of its elevated malleability in Rutherford’s ray scattering experiment.
-In the experiment, very thin gold foil is used and gold is able to be shaped into very thin films.
+The very thin gold foil is used in the experiment, and gold can be shaped into very thin films.